the-events-calendar/the-events-calendar-category-colors/readme.txt

 Add background colors to event categories displayed in the event views of The Events Calendar.
 This is inspired by the post _Coloring Your Category Events_.

-Settings for The Events Calendar Category Colors plugin are located in their own tab on The Events Calendar Settings page.
+Settings for The Events Calendar: Category Colors plugin are located in their own tab on The Events Calendar Settings page.

 To force a refresh of your CSS, add `?refresh_css` to the end of your events URL, or re-save the Settings.